VFPX/VFPXDeployment/docs/ThorUpdate.md

 - [AfterBuild.prg:](#afterbuild) contains custom code you write to do whatever is necessary after the build process.
 It can use public variables created by VFPX Deployment (discussed later).
 This program is optional.
 - Thor_Update_{AppID}.prg (where *AppID* is the value of the AppID setting in ProjectSettings.txt): the Thor CFU update program, which contains the URLs for Thor to use to download the version and ZIP files to install the tool.
 This file is created the [first time](#first-time-task) you use the VFPX Deployment process and then not updated again after that.
 - InstalledFiles.txt: contain the paths for the files to be installed by Thor CFU.
 This file is optional.
-- Thor_Update_{AppID}.prg: The control to control the updateprocess in Thor
+- Thor_Update_{AppID}.prg: The file to control the update process in Thor

 #### InstalledFiles
 This folder is mandatory.